roc-ket-cod-er/CustomDevBoard/journal.md

 I really hope this is going to be okay.
 I am going to go send this to the hardware slack and see if they think its going to work.

 HOURS COMPLETED: 2.5 (*TOTAL 80*)

+## Day 30 (JU4): POWER!

+Today (or rather yesterday as I am post-event journaling) I worked on **POWER!**

+I wanted to use many more 3.3V LDOs, however I can't do that because they don't share their load effectively.
+So I am going to have to work on a buck converter setup.
+They are significantly more efficent, and thus you can use all the components.
+I think I will go with the LMR33630ADDAR connected to the battery and the normal one connected to the USB.
+(Sorry for the lack of detail I don't really remember what I really did yesterday)

+HOURS: 1.5 (*TOTAL:81.5*)

+## Day 31 (JU5): Datasheets

+So, I noticed that the official RP2350 datasheet suggested the NCP1117, so I will check the datasheet.

+You know what?
+This stuff just seems too hard.
+I might continue to do some research, or hope for the best.

+Ok well in the meantime I double checked the datasheet of the ESP32 and added more decoupling capacitors and stuff

+HOURS: 2 (TOTAL:83.5)